 A report which estimates the amount and type of impact a development will have on the local environment.
-For example, it can estimate if pollution from a factory will destroy nearby forests, or suggest ways for a development to minimize its impact.
+For example, it can estimate if pollution from a factory will destroy nearby forests, or suggest ways for a development to minimize its impact. support the project, while preventing dissenters from being heard.
+Other cases are when States hold public meetings while setting up road blocks to prevent access to the meeting.
+Similarly, States may delay participation to the point where it becomes meaningless because the development has already started.
+In worst case scenarios, the public is simply excluded from the entire process.

-Meaningful Participation
+DISCUSSION AND DEBATE Meaningful Participation